The only comments I received were gratitude from our employees for finally being able to communicate and collaborate smoothly.

 Columbia is fortunate to have an open-minded City Council and IT Department, so we started looking for a new email solution last fall.
 When I worked for Des Moines, I became familiar with the G Suite solution.
 We chose the Google email and communication platform for 2,000 Des Moines employees because it could help the city save budget while enabling our employees to be more productive.
 When I looked at G Suite again, I was struck by the tremendous product enhancements made in just a year since I last reviewed its offering.

 We quickly decided to move all 1,188 Columbia employees to G Suite after evaluating available email and communication solutions.
-With the help of our Google Premier Partner, Onix, we flawlessly transitioned all city employees to G Suite in April 2012.
+With the help of our Google Premier Partner, Onix, we flawlessly transitioned all city employees to G Suite.

 The only comments I received were gratitude from our employees for finally being able to communicate and collaborate smoothly.
 Email and calendar just work, and other advanced collaboration features in G Suite bring much more efficiency to our workplace.
 Eighty percent of our employees are mobile, such as police, fire and public works staff.
 They have been starving for mobile productivity for years.
 Now they can easily check email, documents, and sites from the field.